 - Glider Control Mastery (4-6 days before you even take flight)

 - Any and all ratings you qualify for

 - “Forever training” for alumni wishing to come back (space available)

 Check out our Powered Paragliding student feedback section to hear what our past students have to say about our training.

 Our training sites offer world-class conditions with a variety of scenarios built towards crafting you into a well-rounded pilot.
-Situated on California’s northern coast, Eureka is our primary spot for laminar winds and friendly weather which provides optimal training time for our team.
+Situated on California’s northern coast, The Eureka/Arcata area is our primary spot for laminar winds and friendly weather which provides optimal training time for our team.
 When the temps drop and the weather gets gray, we shift down to the Salton Sea which is a huge landlocked reservoir in Southern California which provides ocean-like laminar winds and warm temps for winter training.

 Multiple lodging options are available at both locations, and Eureka even has the option to lodge right on the airport just footsteps from the training area.
 If you’re thinking about planning your trip, give us a call or drop us an email for all the details you’ll need to bring your dreams of personal flight to life!